-- Health and welfare costs increased \$78 million for the first quarter, largely due to increased contributions to multiemployer plans resulting from contractual contribution rate increases and an overall increase in the size of the workforce. - Pension and retirement benefits expense increased \$74 million for the first quarter, primarily due to lower pension discount rates at year-end (which increased the pension benefit obligation) and contractually mandated contribution rate increases to multiemployer pension plans.
-These increases were partially offset by lower pension benefit guaranty corporation premiums due to prior voluntary pension contributions, as well as the amendment of the UPS Retirement Plan in the prior year. - Vacation, holiday, bonus, excused absence, payroll tax and other expenses increased \$87 million for the first quarter, primarily driven by salary increases and growth in the overall size of the workforce. - Workers' compensation expense increased \$22 million for the first quarter.
+- Health and welfare costs increased \$75 million for the second quarter (\$153 million year-to-date), largely due to increased contributions to multiemployer plans resulting from contractual contribution rate increases and an overall increase in the size of the workforce. - Pension and retirement benefits expense increased \$83 million for the second quarter (\$157 million year-to-date), primarily due to contractually mandated contribution rate increases to multiemployer pension plans and lower pension discount rates at year-end, driving an increase in service costs.
+These increases were partially offset by lower Pension Benefit Guaranty Corporation premiums due to prior voluntary pension contributions, as well as the amendment of the UPS Retirement Plan in the prior year.

+- Vacation, holiday, bonus, excused absence, payroll tax and other expenses increased\$72 million for the second quarter (\$159 million year-to-date), primarily driven by salary increases and growth in the overall size of the workforce. - Workers' compensation expense decreased \$14 million for the second quarter (increased \$8 million year-to-date).
 Insurance reserves are established based on actuarial estimates of the loss that we will ultimately incur on reported workers' compensation claims, as well as estimates of claims that have been incurred but not reported, and take into account a number of factors including our history of claim losses, payroll growth and the impact of safety improvement initiatives.
-In 2017, we experienced more favorable actuarial adjustments, resulting in increased expense in 2018.